Gloss w/UVLS(Product #07730)

 On acrylic paintings an isolation coat is helpful if future conservation or varnish removal is ever needed.
 It is a permanent, non-removable coating that serves to physically separate the paint surface from the removable varnish.
 This will help protect the surface if the varnish is ever removed and make future cleaning and conservation easier to avoid working directly on top of the pigmented part of the work.
 Therefore, even if painted with delicate washes or large areas of colors that could potentially bleed, a clear barrier would safely cover the painted surface.
 It will also seal absorbent areas, which will result in a more even application of the varnish.
 In the event that no varnish gets applied, the isolation coat serves to decrease the water sensitivity of the paint surface, affording protection during routine cleaning/dusting.

 Given the current state of conservation science, we feel the use of an isolation coat provides the most protection.
-However, isolation coats are also significant and permanent additions to a painting and inevitably will cause changes in the painting's surface qualities.
+However, isolation coats are also significant and permanent additions to a painting and inevitably will cause changes in the painting"s surface qualities.
 Whether these changes are acceptable is an aesthetic decision that each artist needs to make after sufficient testing.
 In addition, since it is non-removable, any mistakes or problems during this procedure cannot be easily corrected and there is always an element of risk that needs to be considered.
 We strongly encourage the artist to practice these procedures thoroughly so they feel confident and become familiar with any unforeseen problems.
-If you have any questions or concerns regarding the proper use or application of an isolation coat, please call Golden's Technical Support Department at (800) 959-6543.
+If you have any questions or concerns regarding the proper use or application of an isolation coat, please call or email Golden's Materials and Applications Department: email@example.com / (800) 959-6543.

 The isolating layer is of critical importance when applying a matte varnish over an absorbent surface to prevent a cloudy or "frosted" appearance from occurring.
 This frosted appearance results from the varnish and solvent being absorbed into the support, while the matting agent remains exposed on the surface.
 While we have carefully selected the matting agent that is in Golden varnishes to be as transparent as possible, it is still a dry particulate material.
 When the matting agent is deposited onto the surface, and is not a part of a continuous varnish layer, it appears as a white solid.
 If varnishing water-soluble paints, including watercolor, gouache and tempera, the isolation coat must be sprayed on in very light layers to avoid solubilizing the paints, which could cause loss of distinctness of the underlying image.